Richmond Town Square: Revitalization

 On July 2, 2018, DealPoint Merrill announced they would spend $69 million to bring apartments, a hotel, and a park to the north end of the mall where the vacant Sears building and parking lot are located.
 On May 1, 2019, DealPoint Merrill revealed early site plans for their proposed luxury apartments.
 The development is named Belle Oaks at Richmond.
 Richmond Town Square was planned to be demolished in fall 2020.
 However, the mall remained open throughout the rest of 2020 and until May 6, 2021 when it finally closed for good.
 In June 2021, an event was held in the parking lot of the former Sears showing locals the plans of Belle Oaks.
-The mall is planned to be demolished in the fall of 2021.
-The remaining portions of the mall was sold to DealPoint Merrill in July 2021.
-As of mid 2022 the mall had not yet been demolished.
+The mall was planned to be demolished in the fall of 2021.
+The remaining portion of the mall was sold to DealPoint Merrill in July 2021.
+Demolition began on September 18, 2023.